Pranavsr29/16X2-LCD-working-using-raspberyy-pi/README.md

 2) 16 x 2 LCD
 3) Bread board and a bunch of wires (M-M,M-F,F-F)
 4) Make sure ur raspberry pi is setup properly

+Solder ur pi onto the breadboard and make the following connections

 Follow the connections page to make the proper connections then check out the module pg to download the required modules onto ur pi and then
 Check out the code files to add it onto ur pi